Story 📖

 Screenshot of iCalculator on the App Store

 During college, I co-founded a startup named Vize and took on the role of being the CTO, where I led 5 other engineers.
-Vize is a Glassdoor for factory workers in Mexico, with the aim of improving the working conditions for low-income workers and lowering insanely high turnover rates for factories (important context for later).
+Vize was a Glassdoor for factory workers in Mexico, with the aim of improving the working conditions for low-income workers and lowering insanely high turnover rates for factories (important context for later).

-My junior year of college, I went hard preparing for technical interviews so that I could land a great internship as a Software Engineer.
+My junior year of college, I went hard preparing for technical interviews so that I could land a great internship as a software engineer.
 After many rejections, I finally managed to get an offer from Goldman Sachs.
 I spent the summer in NYC, loved the experience, and decided to accept the full time offer I was given.

 Now I was going into my final year of college with a great job lined up after graduation.
 Having secured a job, school didn’t feel that important anymore, especially since it was taking time away from working on Vize, which I felt was a much more valuable learning experience and had a much greater potential for impact (homework doesn’t impact anyone other than yourself).

-I confessed to the cheating and after having a hearing with the university where they would decide my fate, I got suspended for a year and was given Fs in 6 classes, which dropped my GPA from a 3.9 to a 2.8.
+I confessed to cheating and after having a hearing with the university where they would decide my fate, I got suspended for a year and was given Fs in 6 classes, which dropped my GPA from a 3.9 to a 2.8.

 My parents could not believe what I had done and to say they were disappointed and frustrated is a huge understatement.
 For context, my parents are the most honest people that I know and to my knowledge, have never made an ethical mistake.
 Additionally, they both have PhDs and my mom is a professor at a University.
 In short, it was not a fun time.

-I ended up having to move back home with my parents and experience the full force of their furry every day.
-I felt like the only thing I had left was my startup, Vize.
-Yet at that time, things weren’t going well at all.
 We had been working on the startup for nearly two years and had gotten close to no results.
 We had just lost two of our best engineers and the others on the team weren’t investing much time into the startup.
 On top of that, my parents thought I was wasting my time with the startup since it hadn’t amounted to anything.

 This was by far the toughest period on my life but I also knew that tough times create incredible growth opportunities.
 This was also the perfect opportunity to put all the personal growth from Tony Robbins’ seminars into practice.

-I did a 5 day silent retreat the day after my university decided to suspend me and dove deep into my psyche, uncovering blind spots, reflecting on integrity and other values, questioning why I did why I did, and how I could prevent something like this from happening again in the future.
-If you'd like to hear more about my experiences and reflection from my silent retreat, you can check out this podcast episode that I recorded on it.
+I went on a 5 day silent retreat the day after my university decided to suspend me and dove deep into my psyche to uncover blind spots and went deep into questioning why I did why I did, and how I could prevent something like this from happening again in the future.

 Picture from Julian's Silent Retreat